-ACC 111 Principles of Accounting I 3 credits Level I Prerequisites: (MTH 163, MTH 169, or MTH 181 with a "C" or better) or COMPASS Algebra = 46 45 lecture, 0 lab, 0 clinical, 0 other, 45 total contact hours emphasis on the accounting cycle, receivables and payables, depreciation, inventories, payroll, deferrals and accruals, systems and controls.
+ACC 111 Principles of Accounting I

+Level I Prerequisites: (MTH 163, MTH 169, or MTH 181 with a "C" or better) or COMPASS Algebra = 46

+This is an introductory course in accounting principles and theory with emphasis on the accounting cycle, receivables and payables, depreciation, inventories, payroll, deferrals and accruals, systems and controls.
 It is required of all Accounting majors and Business Administration transfer students.